apache/airflow/CI.rst

 The housekeeping is important - Python base images are refreshed with varying frequency (once every few months usually but sometimes several times per week) with the latest security and bug fixes.
-Those patch level images releases can occasionally break Airflow builds (specifically Docker image builds based on those images) therefore in PRs we only use latest "good" python image that we store in the private GitHub cache.
-The direct push/master builds are not using registry cache to pull the python images
+Those patch level images releases can occasionally break Airflow builds (specifically Docker image builds based on those images) therefore in PRs we only use latest "good" Python image that we store in the private GitHub cache.
+The direct push/master builds are not using registry cache to pull the Python images
 - they are directly pulling the images from DockerHub, therefore they will try the latest images after they are released and in case they are fine, CI Docker image is build and tests are passing - those jobs will push the base images to the private GitHub Registry so that they be used by subsequent